Domains18/NodeJsDaraja/README.md

 ### FrontEnd Repository

-- If you do not have postman or want to use a frontend, click here: [FrontEnd/Nodejs/Daraja]("https://github.com/Domains18/SafaricomDarajaFrontEnd.git")
+- If you do not have postman or want to use a frontend, click here [FrontEnd]("https://github.com/Domains18/SafaricomDarajaFrontEnd.git")
+- - You can find the backend API here: [Domains18/Nodejs/Daraja]("https://github.com/Domains18/NodeJsDaraja.git")

 ## Additional Information